'We've Lost Everything': In Philippines, Fleeing Volcano Means Losing Livelihoods

 A volcano that has thrown a blanket of ash over much of the Philippines' main island in recent days is somewhat quieter, but tremors continued and authorities warned people that a deadly new eruption was still possible.

-Evacuations from a nine-mile danger zone around Taal volcano, about 40 miles south of the capital, Manila, continued on Thursday, with some 43,000 people living in the hardest-hit Batangas province having left their homes since the initial eruption on Sunday.
+Evacuations from a 9-mile danger zone around Taal Volcano, about 40 miles south of the capital, Manila, continued on Thursday, with some 43,000 people living in the hardest-hit Batangas province having left their homes since the initial eruption on Sunday.
 But that is far from the half-million who have been asked to leave the area.

 Displaced villagers were crammed into some 373 evacuation sites and officials were struggling to supply their basic needs, including ash masks, portable toilets, bottled water and sleeping mats, a provincial disaster-response office told The Associated Press.

-The Philippine Institute of Volcanology and Seismology said that there had been nearly 600 volcanic earthquakes caused by the subterranean movement of magma – some as strong as magnitude 4.
+The Philippine Institute of Volcanology and Seismology said there had been nearly 600 volcanic earthquakes caused by the subterranean movement of magma — some as strong as magnitude 4.

-The institute's Maria Antonia Bornas, the chief of monitoring and eruption prediction, said that the volcano's plume had become a "weak emission" of ash, but she cautioned that "intense seismic activity" persisted, making the situation "a bit tricky right now."
+The institute's Maria Antonia Bornas, the chief of monitoring and eruption prediction, said the volcano's plume had become a "weak emission" of ash, but she cautioned that "intense seismic activity" persisted, making the situation "a bit tricky right now."
 The institute maintained its Level 4 warning, with Level 5 reserved for an ongoing eruption.

 "We are analyzing what this seeming calm of the volcano means," Bornas told reporters.